apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>postBackup specifies a hook that should be executed after the backup.</p>
+<p>Represents a set of actions that should be executed after the backup process has completed.</p>
 </td>
 </tr>
 <tr>